Cross-dressing: En femme and en homme

 The term en femme is a lexical borrowing of a French phrase.
-It is used in the transgender and crossdressing community to describe the act of wearing feminine clothing or expressing a stereotypically feminine personality.
-The term is a loanword from the French phrase en femme meaning "as a woman", Most crossdressers also use a feminine name whilst en femme; that is their "femme name".
+It is used in the transgender and cross-dressing community to describe the act of wearing feminine clothing or expressing a stereotypically feminine personality.
+The term is a loanword from the French phrase en femme meaning "as a woman", Most cross-dressers also use a feminine name whilst en femme; that is their "femme name".
 In the cross-dressing community the persona a man adopts when he dresses as a woman is known as his "femme self".

 En homme (/fr/) is a similar borrowing from French, used to describe the act of wearing masculine clothing or expressing a stereotypically masculine personality.
 The term is borrowed from the French phrase en homme meaning "as a man".
-Most crossdressers also use a masculine name whilst en homme.
+Most cross-dressers also use a masculine name whilst en homme.